-DISCOVER THE CHATHAM ISLANDS - 8 days/7 nights from Christchurch 16 February - 23 February 2021
+DISCOVER THE CHATHAM ISLANDS 8 days/7 nights from WELLINGTON 17 - 24 February 2021

 The Chatham Islands is New Zealand's last frontier.
 800km east of New Zealand mainland Chatham Islands is the first place in the world to see the sunrise each day.
 The Chatham Islands consists of approximately 51 islands, only two of which are inhabited - Chatham and Pitt.
 Chatham, the largest island has an area of around 92,000 hectares.
 Almost a quarter of the island is covered by lagoons and lakes.
 The largest is Te Whanga Lagoon, which dominates the eastern side and is intermittently open to the sea.
 The descendants of the first settlers on the Chatham Islands were the Moriori (arriving at least 500 years ago).
 The Moriori developed a distinctive culture in the islands.
 The rich history of the islands and its first people still hold a strong presence to this day with their original name for Chatham Islands Rekohu, and the Maori name Wharekauri.

-Chatham Islands offer unspoilt beaches, unique fauna, and flora, fishing and great local seafood.

-The weather is typically oceanic with mixed conditions.
+Chatham Islands is a perfect spot for nature lovers, bird spotters, history buffs and seafood fans The weather is typically oceanic with mixed conditions.
 Monthly temperature ranges from about 8 C in winter to 18 C in summer.
 Like the rest of New Zealand, it is possible to experience temperature and weather variations in the same day.
 The Chatham Islands are 45 minutes ahead of New Zealand time.
 Mobile phones can be left at home, as they will not work on the Islands (no cell phone service), providing an opportunity to relax and switch off from the world.

-Tuesday 16 February 2021: Christchurch - Chatham Island

-Fly with AIR CHATHAM arriving in the afternoon and transfer to Hotel Chatham.
-During your stay we will visit the four corners of the Island and the special places in between, 3 full days of sightseeing included and 3 days left at leisure.
-On the your free days there will be several options (additional cost): Walking Tours, Geology Tour, Fishing & Diving, Bird Tours, Botanical tour, day tour to Pitt Island.
+Wednesday 17 February 2021: WELLINGTON - Chatham Island Fly with AIR CHATHAM arriving in the afternoon and transfer to Hotel Chatham.
+During your stay we will visit the four corners of the Island and the special places in between, 3 full days of sightseeing included and 3 days at leisure.
+On the extra days there are several options (additional cost): Walking Tours, Geology Tour, Fishing & Diving, Bird Tours, Botanical tour, day tour to Pitt Island.
+TOUR INCLUSIONS: Flight: wELLINGTON return flight to Chatham Island on AIR CHATHAM Transfer on Chatham Island 4 full days guided tours Chatham Island Seven nights in comfortable Forget-Me-Not-Suites incl. continental breakfast 4 lunches (These maybe packed, depending on any additional arranged sightseeing) 5 dinners including a visit to Admirals Gardens and Farm with BBQ Dinner Port Hutt Big Bush To one Waltang!

-TOUR INCLUSIONS:
+To Ngalo

-Flight: Wellington return flight to Chatham Island on AIR CHATHAM
+Chatham Island

-Transfer on Chatham Island
+Chatham Island

-3 full days guided tours Chatham Island
+Chatham Island

-Seven nights in comfortable Forget-Me-Not-Suites including continental breakfast

-6 x lunches (These maybe packed, depending on any additional arranged sightseeing)

-7 dinners including a visit to Admirals Gardens and Farm with BBQ Dinner

-Tuesday 23 February 2021: Transfer to the airport.
-Return flight to Christchurch.
+Wednesday 24 February 2021: Transfer to the airport.
+Return flight to WELLINGTON